Who is the Top Investor In Equifax Inc. (EFX)?

 Sponsored

-The stock witnessed a -0.10% loss in the last 1 month and extending the period to 3 months gives it a -7.20%, and is -0.63% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.27% over the week and 2.19% over the month.
+The stock witnessed a -0.34% loss in the last 1 month and extending the period to 3 months gives it a -7.00%, and is 2.06% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.58% over the week and 2.24% over the month.

 Equifax Inc. (EFX) Analyst Forecasts